lennox-codes/rap-api/READme.md

 # To-do API

-This is a test API which returns a rapper's information based on their stage name
+This is a test API which returns a rapper's information based on their stage name.